Landing a job interview is exciting! You celebrate – and go straight to your closet for your suit.

 For men, going without a jacket is a little riskier, but you can definitely pull it off.
-Opt for a pullover or cardigan sweater to top off your look for something a little more casual, or go for a tie without a jacket.
-If it’s business casual, chances are your interviewer won’t be wearing one either.
+A tip for this could be to opt for a pullover or cardigan sweater to top off your look for something a little more casual, or go for a tie without a jacket.
+If it’s business casual for an interview, chances are your interviewer won’t be wearing one either.

 Keep It Clean

 Whatever you wear, make sure it’s clean, without wrinkles and without holes or other deterioration.
 Plan your outfit a few days before, and check the clothing you plan to wear.
 If anything is dirty, clean it.
 If it’s not washable right away, pick a different outfit.
 If you want to make a good impression, you don’t want to show up in a sweater that’s pilling and shedding all over your interviewer’s office or walk in wearing pants covered in dog hair or a shirt with a coffee stain on the front.

 Business casual attire should be about what all other fashion is about: making a good impression.
 If you don’t overthink it, chances are you’ll be just fine.

 What’s your experience with business casual?
 Let us know in the comments!
 And while you’re here, be sure to subscribe to the PC newsletter for all the latest news and tips!

 - I’ve Lost My Job Because of COVID-19: What Do I Do Next? - April 30, 2020

 - How to Make a Memorable Introduction - February 7, 2019

 - 9 Ways to Keep Learning and Advance Your Career - January 20, 2019